UniconLabs/openregistry-springbatch-poc/README.md

 openregistry-springbatch-poc
 =======================

-This project is a proof of concept showing how to use Spring Batch to feed identity data into Jasig Open Registry.
+This project is a proof of concept showing how to use Spring Batch to feed identity data into Jasig OpenRegistry.
 A sample ERP XML data extract is read in via a Spring Batch job and processed against OpenRegistry APIs to populate the OpenRegistry database schema.

-Open Registry
+Jasig OpenRegistry
 https://wiki.jasig.org/display/OR/Home

 Spring Batch